lazyslacker/gen-ai-bootcamp-2025/genai-architecting/readme.md

 ## Technical Considerations

-Let’s assume we are following the three levels of diagramming:

 ### Conceptual

 a high level diagram that is used to communicate to key stakeholders the business solution we are implementing